HackerUSA-CE/aisd-wde-5-ai-flexbox-and-css-grid/README.md

   - [ ] Open your `index.html` file and locate the `<header>` tag.
 Paste the generated navigation bar code inside the `<header>` tags to position it at the top of your page.

 **Explanation:**
-This step introduces a navigation bar that will allow users to easily access key sections of your site.
-By placing the code inside the <header> tag, the navigation bar appears prominently at the top of your webpage, making it accessible and user-friendly.
+Adding this navigation bar at the top of your webpage makes key sections easily accessible to users.

 ## 8. **Add Pet Image Boxes Section**